chazzels/SolarLighting/README.md

 # SolarEngine
-Lighting Control Engine
+This project is a personal effort to build from the ground up a light control system/software.
+The entire stack at this time is written in NodeJS.
+Due to limitations of NodeJS functionality of the system has been broken into multiple services/applications.

-As for now this code repository is changing rapidly and may make breaking changes.
+As for now this code repository is changing rapidly and breaking changes may happen.
 Please comeback for the full release.
+---

+## Planned Functionality
+- Show control from real world data/sensors.
+- Pattern/design generation with Canvas API.
 ---

 ## Directories